panpanini/mutation-testing/PITCHME.md

 a) mutations are never saved to disk
 b) we don't have to pay the cost of loading the class for each test, so we gain some performance.

-But one of the coolest features is that someone has written a gradle plugin, so we can integrate it directly into our Android app
+But one of the coolest features is that someone has written a gradle plugin
 ---
 @snap[north span-100]
 ## Gradle plugin